yiisoft/injector/README.md

 // outputs "Mark Two"
 ```

-In the code above we feed out container to `Injector` when creating it.
+In the code above we feed our container to `Injector` when creating it.
 Any PSR-11 container could be used.
 When `invoke` is called, injector reads method signature of the method invoked and, based on type hinting
-automatically obtains objects for corresponding interfaces from container.
+automatically obtains objects for corresponding interfaces from the container.